emy05/Event-Management-Services/README.md

 •	Registration and Services Page
 •	Gallery Page
 •	Price and Review Page
-Styled all the pages using CSS
+Styled all the pages using CSS,
 Used JavaScript to make the page more interactive TECNOLOGIES USED :
 HTML